 In December 2012, the Company executed a Term Loan Agreement (Term Loan Agreement) with Capital Royalty Partners II L.P. and Capital Royalty Partners II - Parallel Fund "A" L.P. (together "Capital Royalty Partners"), providing the Company access to up to \$45 million under the arrangement, of which \$30 million was available in January 2013, and an additional amount up to \$15 million is available upon achievement of a revenue-based milestone by the Company if achieved during 2013.
 The Company can elect to draw any amount between \$8 million and \$15 million, at its discretion.
 In January 2013, \$30 million was drawn under the Agreement.
+As of September 30, 2013, the Company had not achieved the revenue-based milestone and does not have the ability to draw the additional amount.
 The loan accrues interest at an annual rate of 14%.
 Interest-only payments are due quarterly at March 31, June 30, September 30 and December 31 of each year during 2013 and 2014.
 Thereafter, in addition to interest accrued during the period, quarterly payments shall include an amount equal to the outstanding principal at December 31, 2014 divided by the remaining number of quarters prior to the maturity of the loan which is December 31, 2017.
 If the company achieves the revenue milestones, the interest only payment period would be extended to December 31, 2015, and thereafter, in addition to interest accrued during the period, the quarterly payments shall include an amount equal to the outstanding principal at December 31, 2015 divided by the remaining number of quarters prior to the end of the term of the loan.
 While interest on the loan is accrued at 14% per annum, the Company may elect to make interest-only payments at 11.5% per annum.
 The unpaid interest of 2.5% is added to the principal of the loan and is subject to accruing interest.
 The Company has not elected to utilize this loan feature.
 The agreement provides for prepayment fees of 5% of the outstanding balance of the loan if the loan is repaid prior to April 1, 2014.
-The prepayment fee is reduced 1% per year for each subsequent year until maturity.
+The prepayment